alperenkbd/Wood-Cut-Demo/README.md

 # Wood Cut Game Demo
 ## description
 wood cutting game using with unity3D and C#
 ## A view on game
 ![screenview](https://github.com/alperenkbd/Wood-Cut-Demo/blob/master/screenshot/Ekran%20Al%C4%B1nt%C4%B1s%C4%B1.PNG)
+## Sources
+Used ezy-slice library
+you can download and use on this link ----->> https://github.com/DavidArayan/ezy-slice